jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

    * unvaccinated, endemic disease (late manifestations), lack of newborn screening

+## Beyond Buzzwords

+Initially you'll get really good at recognizing pathognomonic phrases for symptoms.
+These buzzwords are concise ways of communicating often complicated pathophysiology.
+But learning buzzwords will only get you so far, and soon you'll plateau when you hit questions without these classic phrases.

+**Alternative descriptions.** Instead of telling you "patient complains of dyspnea", the question indirectly describe that the "patient is winded during regular daily activities."
+As you do more and more questions, you'll learn all these alternative descriptions for common findings.

+**Understand what they're telling you.** To go to the next level, you need to recognize what the question is trying to tell you.
+You need to categorize multiple physical findings into their underlying pathophysiology so you see through the buzzwords.

+> Patient presents with history of dyspnea, orthopnea, and ankle swelling.

+What that means:

+> Patient presents with signs of both left-sided heart failure (dyspnea,
+> orthopnea) and right-sided heart failure (ankle swelling).

 ## Avoid outliers

 When one answer is totally different than the others, it's likely a distractor.